gaggioma/SpaceShooter/README.md

 ### Shot

-Shot is a component contains a single image, when user push spacebar button arena create new component with initial (x,y) coords.
+Shot is a component contains a single image, when user push spacebar button arena create new component with initial (x,y) coords (center of spacecraft).
-Inside component every 20ms y coord is updated and an event is fire to the arena which check if shot impact enemy.
+Inside component, every 20ms, y coord is updated and an event is fired to the arena which check if shot impact enemy.

 ## Results